thepirat000/Audit.NET/README.md

 }
 ```

-To indicate the data provider to use, you can assign the `DataProvider` property on the global `Configuration` object.
+You can set a default data provider assigning the `DataProvider` property on the global `Configuration` object.
 See [Configuration section](#configuration) for more information.
 For example:
 ```c#
 Audit.Core.Configuration.DataProvider = new MyCustomDataProvider();
 ```